 Use the sauté function on the Instant Pot.
 Brown the pork in batches to build flavor at the base of the pot.
 Don't rush this part-it sets the tone for the rest of the dish. - Deglaze and build the base

 Pour in apple cider vinegar and a splash of water or broth.
 Use a wooden spoon to scrape up the browned bits.
-This deglazing step adds depth to the final sauce. - Pressure cook
+This deglazing step improves the final sauce. - Pressure cook

 Lock the lid and cook on HIGH for 60 minutes.
 Natural release for at least 15 minutes before opening.
 The meat should shred easily with forks. - Shred and sauce